IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 # R5: Produce a working application that meets client and user needs

-We're very proud of the I Got You, Boo forum (as are DudeBros Inc. and our users!).
+We're very proud of the I Got You, Boo forum (as are the big dawgs DudeBros Inc. and all of our users!).

 The IGYB page can be found here: https://igotyouboo.netlify.app/